editor-extensions/vscode-insert-special-symbol/README.md

 ## Known Issues

 No known issues at the moment, beyond the limitations that have been outlined above.
+If you do find a suspected bug, please report it [here](https://github.com/editor-extensions/vscode-insert-special-symbol/issues/new).

 ## Release Notes